ivanovichtor-crypto/FeedBlocker/README.md

 2. Download the latest `.apk` file
 3. Install it manually (you may need to allow "Install from unknown sources" for your file manager/browser)
 4. Open the app and tap the **i** button for a step-by-step guide
-5. Enable the Accessibility service and, if prompted, remove battery restrictions (especially important on Xiaomi/MIUI/HyperOS, Huawei, Oppo)
+5. Follow the guide in order: allow restricted settings (if installed outside Google Play) → enable Accessibility → set up autostart / remove battery restrictions (especially important on Xiaomi/HyperOS, Huawei/Honor, Oppo, Vivo)

 ## Tech stack